 The state funded Non-Citizen Families Program provides benefits equivalent to the TANF program to legal aliens who would be eligible for TANF but for § 431 of PRWORA as amended (8 U.S.C. § 1641).
 See Section II, above, for alienage-specific eligibility criteria.

 The eligibility requirements are the same as for the TANF Program.
-See this State Plan, Section II, pages 2-6 for TANF eligibility requirements.
+See this State Plan, Section II, pages 2-7 for TANF eligibility requirements.
 The non-citizen family receives monthly benefits equal to a TANF family's benefits.
-A family that becomes ineligible for this program because of increased child support, increased hours of, or increased income from employment is eligible for transitional support services.

 Students